Nonspecialist1/Nonspecialist1/README.md

 ### 💡 Current Interest
 - Algorithm & Computational Thinking
-- Team project proceed with git
+- Team Project proceed with git
 - Hybrid Application
 - Various ideas (If you want to share any research or project with me, please hit me up with below contacts !)